 Rapid Access Addiction Medicine Clinic (RAAM Clinic)

 The Rapid Access Addiction Medicine (RAAM) Clinic offers support to individuals requiring help with substance use disorders.
 The clinic provides care for addiction issues, including assessments, counselling, and prescriptions for medications that may help with lessening cravings and withdrawal symptoms.
-The RAAM Clinic is located on H5.
+The RAAM Clinic is temporarily located on C4.